Matt Forde: Career

 Forde wrote the memoir Politically Homeless, published by Quercus Books in 2020.

-Forde co-hosts the Wondery podcast British Scandal with Alice Levine, and also hosts The Political Party.
+Forde co-hosts the Wondery podcast British Scandal with Alice Levine, Down the Dog with Jon Richardson, and also hosts The Political Party.

-In 2022, Forde held a live comedy tour titled "Clowns to the Left of Me, Jokers to the Right."
+In 2022, Forde held a live comedy tour titled "Clowns to the Left of Me, Jokers to the Right".

+In 2024, Forde performed his "The End of an Era Tour," and did the Royal Variety Performance for the second time in December 2024.

+In May 2025, Forde presented The Matt Forde Focus Group, a political comedy show on Radio 4.

+Personal life

+Forde married his partner Laura in 2023.

+In October 2023, Forde announced via his Twitter account that he would be undergoing surgery for a spine tumour.
+The base of his spine was removed during the surgery and he had to use walking sticks while readjusting to walking again.